mosip/documentation/docs/Pre-Registration.md

 Refer to build and deploy instructions in [pre-registration repo](https://github.com/mosip/pre-registration).

 # APIs
-For detailed functionality of Pre-registration APIs please view our page, [Pre-registration APIs](/functionality/pre-registration)
+For detailed functionality of Pre-registration APIs please view our page, [Pre-reg APIs](/functionality/pre-registration)

 # UI Reference Implementation
 MOSIP provides a reference implementation of the Pre-registration UI that may be customized as per country needs.
 The implementation is is available on [ref impl repo](https://github.com/mosip/mosip-ref-impl).